nuntsevich/nuntsevich/README.md

 Student at <a href="https://itmo.ru">ITMO University</a>, Software Engineering (FITP). <br/>
 Passionate about computer science, math and machine learning. <br/>
 <br/>
-Currently I'm competing on kaggle to improve my skills and earn medals.
+Currently I'm competing on kaggle to enhance my skills and knowledge.